 It’s a hugely contentious and divisive case that at some primitive level has played out according to club loyalties.
-It’s a hugely tribal sport, and while many have been reasonable there’s been an unfortunate amount of glee from supporters of some of our rivals.
-For them it’s not about justice, but pleasure at seeing their rival tormented.
+It’s a hugely tribal sport, and while many have been reasonable, there’s been an unfortunate amount of glee from supporters of some of our rivals.
+For them, it’s not about justice, but pleasure at seeing their rival tormented.
 I read somewhere yesterday that something like this separates the decent from the rest.
-I even found mysef blocking someone yesterday, a long term friend who I may not unblock.
+I even found myself blocking someone yesterday, a long term friend who I may not unblock.

-As to the decision itself it seems to be predicated on a different way of looking at the existing evidence.
+The decision itself seems to be predicated on a different way of looking at the existing evidence.

-The facts in this case are haphazard and inconsistent, and have been joined together by speculation and so-called circumstantial evidence.
+The ‘facts’ are haphazard and inconsistent and joined together by speculation and so-called circumstantial evidence.
 The evidence can be arranged in many different ways to paint many different scenarios.
-The evidence – or lack of it – fit more neatly in some scenario’s than in others.
+The evidence – or lack of it – fit more neatly in some scenarios than in others.
 There are plausible scenario’s, and others less plausible.
 It’s basically why the case was thrown out by the AFL tribunal last year – because the known facts more neatly arranged into a not guilty judgement.
 That was the most plausible.

 How has this happened?
 Because they only need comfortable satisfaction.
 And because the WADA advocate was so much more skilful (and experienced) than the lawyers representing the players.
 They were badly let down.

 CAS also decreed that the players had covered up.
 This is a major stretch, but a fundamental part of their judgement.
-At worst I would suggest the players were sloppy with some of their paperwork – which CAS have stretched to be proof (‘evidence’) of a cover-up.
-If there’s one thing the football loving public of Melbourne can be sure of then it’s the players belief in their own innocence.
+At worst I would suggest the players were sloppy with some of their paperwork – which CAS has stretched to be proof (‘evidence’) of a cover-up.
+If there’s one thing the football-loving public of Melbourne can be sure of, then it’s the player’s belief in their own innocence.
 This has been consistent and loudly proclaimed throughout.
 They refused deals because of it.
-It fly’s in the face of logic that they would cover up when they genuinely believe in their innocence.
+It flies in the face of logic that they would cover up when they genuinely believe in their innocence.